TensorSpeech/TensorFlowASR/terraform/kaggle/lm/README.md

 **Kaggle caps a session at roughly 9–12 hours**, with a weekly GPU quota on top.
 The external LM setups in the papers use the LibriSpeech LM corpus, about 800M words — that will not finish in one session, and Kaggle kills the kernel rather than saving what it had.
-Start with `max_lines` and `epochs` small enough to finish, confirm the weights are usable, and scale up from there.
+Start with `lm_dataset_config.max_lines` (in the config) and `epochs` small enough to finish, confirm the weights are usable, and scale up from there.

 **A run that is cut short loses everything by default.** `/kaggle/working` starts empty on every run, and `train_lm` only writes the weights once `fit` returns — so a kernel killed at the session